 Things to see & do in Cinque Terre

-If you’re feeling active, it’s the most amazing experience to hike between several of the villages – you’ll be treated to glorious scenery en route.
+If you’re feeling active, it’s the most amazing experience to hike between several of the villages.

 As a coastal location, you’ll be able to spend time on the waters around Cinque Terre, too.
-You could hire kayaks, take a boat tour or opt for a romantic sunset cruise.
-Plus, you’ll be able to sunbathe and swim around the region as well.
-Monterosso has an impressive sandy beach, while the other villages have pebbly coves, old harbours and rocky, yet picture-perfect, spots for relaxing.
+You could hire kayaks, take a boat tour or book a sunset cruise.

 Where to stay in Cinque Terre

-If you want flashy luxury, you’ll be pressed to find it here, but that doesn’t mean the accommodation in Cinque Terre is without charm.
+There’s not a lot of flashy luxury in Cinque Terre but the accommodation has a lot of charm.
 In Manarola, La Torretta Lodge is a lovely choice that’s authentic and super pretty.

 Day 5 Pisa (1 night)

-After Cinque Terre, you’ll head to Pisa for one night.
+After exploring the colorful cliffside villages of Cinque Terre, your Italian honeymoon continues inland to Pisa for one night.
 As one of the smaller cities in the region, there isn’t as much to do here, but there are still iconic landmarks and beautiful sites to take in.

 Things to see & do in Pisa

-During your visit, you could also visit Borgo Stretto, which is a pretty shopping street with lovely old pastel buildings.
+During your stay, you could also visit Borgo Stretto, which is a pretty shopping street with lovely old pastel buildings.
 You’ll find cute boutiques, cafes and little squares around the area to explore.

-Away from the architecture, you’ll be able to enjoy the tastiest local food in Pisa, too.
-Your options include joining a cooking class or food tour, heading to one of many gelaterias and enjoying a delicious meal at an authentic Italian restaurant.
+You’ll be able to enjoy the tastiest local food in Pisa, too.
+Your options include joining a cooking class or food tour, heading to a gelateria and enjoying a delicious meal at an authentic Italian restaurant.

 Where to stay in Pisa

 Rinascimento is a romantic B&B in the heart of Pisa.
-Decked in traditional Italian style, this is a unique and ultra-pretty hotel for couples, with everything you need for a short and sweet stay.
+This hotel is unique and pretty with everything you need for a short and sweet stay.

 Day 6-10 Florence & Tuscan countryside (5 nights)